Senior Vice President Investor Relations

 Data is delayed by 15 minutes.Share Price Information

 Our goal is to strengthen the position of Fresenius as a leading global provider of products and therapies for critically and chronically ill people.
-With our four business segments, we are concentrating on a limited number of health care areas.
-Thanks to this clear focus, we have developed unique competencies.
+With our four business segments,we are concentrating on a limited number of health care areas.
+As a result of this clear focus, we have developed unique competencies.
 We are following our long-term strategies consistently and are seizing our opportunities.

-Last but not least, it is our goal to improve Group profitability.
+Our goal is to continue to improve Group profitability.
 To contain costs, we are concentrating particularly on making our production plants more efficient, exploiting economies of scale, leveraging the existing marketing and distribution infrastructure more intensively, and practicing strict cost control.
 By focusing on our operating cash flow and employing efficient working capital management, we will increase our investment flexibility and improve our balance sheet ratios.

 Another goal is to optimize our weighted average cost of capital (WACC) by deliberately employing a balanced mix of equity and debt funding.
-In the present capital market conditions, we optimize our cost of capital if we hold the net debt / EBITDA ratio within a range of 2.5 to 3.0.
+In the present capital market conditions, we believe we optimize our cost of capital if we hold the net debt/EBITDA ratio within a range of 2.5 to 3.0.